 Step 2: Upon appointment to an MTI post

-When you have been successfully appointed to an approved MTI post, please email the Global Partnerships team the completed MTI Checklist.
-We will check this and ask your Trust to make the payment of an MTI Trust fee (£1,250).
+When you have been successfully appointed to an approved MTI post, please email the Global Partnerships team at email@example.com.
 We will also ask you to complete the online MTI application form*, which you will need to complete in full, and upload the following supporting documents:

 - certified copy of Primary Medical and Postgraduate degrees